10 prescription drugs you should not drink alcohol with

 People who take antipsychotics like Seroquel or Zyprexa suffer from conditions like schizophrenia, personality disorder, and some forms of bipolar disorder.
 These conditions can be managed so the individual can lead a happy life but people who struggle with schizophrenia and other related conditions will likely abuse all kinds of substances, especially alcohol, and marijuana.
 Mixing alcohol with antipsychotics makes the prescription medicine less effective, so hallucinations and delusions may return.
 Antipsychotics can lead to sedation, sleepiness, or excessive fatigue, and drinking too much can enhance these effects.

 Alcohol and cholesterol-lowering medications e.g. Atorvastatin, Simvastatin, and Rosuvastatin can lead to liver damage and internal bleeding.
-Just having one drink per day while taking cholesterol medications, may be increasing your risk of developing problems.
+Just having one drink per day while taking cholesterol medications may increase your risk of developing problems.

 Benzodiazepines are used mainly as an anti-anxiety medication to relieve symptoms such as restlessness and feelings of danger/panic or intense worry.
 Alcohol and benzodiazepines, such as Xanax and Valium, together cause a synergistic effect that can make you pass out and stop breathing.
 A synergistic effect gives rise to a greater, more powerful effect than if the two substances worked alone.
 Side effects of mixing alcohol with Xanax include drowsiness, dizziness, memory loss, loss of consciousness, and death.